IBM/cloud-native-starter-security-workshop/workshop/README.md

 ### Architecture

-The following architecture diagram shows the sample application which contains a web application, which invokes an API of the Web-API Microservice and that Microservice does invoke Articles microservice.
+The following architecture diagram shows the sample application.
+It contains a web application which invokes a REST API of the Web-API microservice.
+The Web-API microservice invokes a REST API of the Articles microservice.

 To see the results in the web application, users need to be authenticated and they need to have the role `user`.
 In the picture below you see the architecture.